leewtai/leewtai.github.io/courses/stat_computing/README.md

-An example is like "health of a nation" is a concept, infant mortality per 1000 births is one way to formalize a measure for a nation's health, where automating this report would require us to think about practical data collection, transfer, and an audience.
+An example is like "health of a nation" is a concept, infant mortality per 1000 births is one way to formalize a measure for a nation's health, where automating this report would require us to think about practical data collection, graphics, and reproducability.

-To gain a better understanding of programming, we will cover the main concepts behind statistical computing that focuses on data wrangling and simulations while focusing less on data structures and algorithmic efficiency.
+To gain a better understanding of programming, we will cover the main concepts behind statistical computing that
+- focuses on data wrangling and simulations
+- less on data structures and algorithmic efficiency

-For example, we will introduce the idea like random numeric vectors to reinforce ideas like the law of large numbers but we will not differentiate between integers, longs, vs doubles.
+For example, we will introduce random numeric vectors relatively early on to reinforce concepts like the law of large numbers but we will not differentiate between integers, longs, vs doubles.

 #### My assumptions
 My assumption is that you have been exposed to
-- basic statistical concepts like the average, sample standard deviation, and histograms.
+- basic statistical concepts like the average, sample standard deviation (vs population variance), and histograms.
-- calculators
+- calculators and Excel (Google Spreadsheets)

 #### Setting up
 I encourage you to set up [Jupyter Notebooks on your computer](../../setup/conda_and_navigator_setup.md) so you could use R or Python for this in the future.

-In the current version, I'll focus on R programming for now.
+In the current version, I'll focus on **R programming** for now.

 #### Using programming as a calculator
 I'm assuming you've used a calculator before.
 Try out a few of the following